plumvillage/newsletter/src/en/articles/sr-trang-tam-muoi--no-escape-retreat.md

 However, the idea of being locked down with Mum indefinitely was way beyond my comfort zone!
 But in meditation I gave space to a small, quiet voice that wanted to offer love and support to the only mother I have, who had cared for me as a child and also to relieve my sister who had been caring for my parents for many years, albeit from a distance.
 On telling my sister these thoughts she exclaimed “What a sacrifice!”
 But the only sacrifice was the intention to make caring for Mum sacred, a part of my practice.
 Easy to say, difficult to do!
 The home I had run away from, fifty years before, now sent phantoms and ghosts to haunt me.
 My intention was to stay present and stay put.
 But how?

 ***Practice*:** A checklist - Am I taking care of my freshness, solidity and joy?
 To my surprise I slipped into a regular daily schedule starting the day with meditation to digest and investigate the latest emotional storm which came from around and inside me.
 To cultivate joy, each day, rain or shine, I walked in the nearby forest where I had played as a child, taking refuge in the ancient oak trees - our ancestors - giving them a long hug.
 Every morning I worked in the garden, accompanied by the robins who had also accompanied Dad.
 Before dark, I cycled along the beautiful country lanes of Hampshire, empty now during lockdown.
-I facilitated Dharma sharing families for all of the Plum Village online retreats and supported the UK Sangha.
+By Zoom, I facilitated Dharma sharing families for all of the Plum Village online retreats and supported the UK Sangha.
 With all this joy I had enough solidity to offer my presence to Mum.

 I was also inspired by the Five Invitations of Frank Ostaseski, founder of the San Francisco Zen Hospice for the Dying, a practitioner who has spent his whole career accompanying the dying: